SlashDashAndCash/op5_manage/README.md

 ### Add a Chef node to op5 monitoring

-The node recipe is used to manage a node itself op5.
+The node recipe is used to manage a node itself in op5.
 This is the common use case so you just have to add the default recipe to your run list.
 Without any configuration, a host is created in op5 with a host group depending on your os.

 ```json